 Four individual films about four families filmed over three years that fast-track the evolution and lives of the families as they deal with the universal themes of births, deaths and marriages, in a ‘Boyhood’ meets ‘Modern Family’ television first.

 In 2012 Naomi Oni was attacked with acid on her way home from work.
-Told through interrotron interviews with her friends and family, this film tells the story of what happened that night and afterwards through Naomi’s recovery, police investigation and trial.
+Told through interrotron interviews with her friends and family, this film tells the story of what happened that night, immediately afterwards through to the eventual trial.

 More about Clare…

 I have had 10 years experience making documentaries and series that deal with subject matter that is often sensitive, multi layered and extraordinary and I have often found myself in delicate situations where a calm, considered and warm approach is crucial.